Piehr/RetroLibre/README.md

 - Update Bios Roms to maximize compatibility with your game roms
 - Enable or Disable Transmission Daemon

-### Updating from your actual RetroLibre - How to proceed
+### Updating from your actual RetroLibre - How to proceed:
 Get the last package:
 - wget https://codeload.github.com/Piehr/RetroLibre/zip/master
 - unzip master